“A great employee is like a four-leaf clover, hard to find & lucky to have” – Tammy Cohen

 At the time of the Sale: When you sell the shares that you received as RSU or ESOP or ESPP, the difference between the sale price and the vesting or exercise price is your capital gain.

 The rate of taxation varies on your holding period (whether it’s short-term or long-term capital gain) and also on whether the company is listed in India, unlisted, or listed outside India.

-As you may have realized, there are obvious benefits for employers to offer these stock plans to employees.
+As you may have realized, there are obvious benefits for employers to offer these stock plans to employees, especially when considering long-term investment planning.
 It helps and incentivizes retention of the workforce.
 For employees, it means they can participate in the company’s growth and benefit from big gains that can come their way due to stock appreciation.